The preborn child is not a "potential" human being, but rather a Human Being with Potential!

 ✡ If you are suffering from an abortion experience, please contact us.
 We have several post abortive Jewish women who are glad to talk with you about their healing journey.
 We will put you in touch with these kind and helpful women.

-✡ We also offer a monthly confidential teleconference support call on the first Wednesday of the month at 9:00 pm EST. Please join us.
+✡ We also offer a monthly confidential teleconference support call the first week of the month at 9:00 pm EST. Please join us.

 The call in number is (712) 770-4160.
 Pin number is 786379.